msarson/Clarion-Extension/docs/CheatSheet.md

-# Snippet Cheat sheet for the clarion extension
+# Snippet Cheat sheet for the clarion-extensions

 Snippets are activated when a range of characters are typed that match the selected snippet and then pressing the activation key, TAB for instance.